howardroark/pollinate/README.md

 supply the data, but the data supplied by the endpoint holds precedence when merged.

-#### The Flower
+#### The `Flower`

-The Flower is a GitHub repository that holds all of the files.
+The `Flower` is a GitHub repository that holds all of the files.
 Any file can contain template tags that will later be filled in with values.
 Pollinate uses [Nunjucks](http://mozilla.github.io/nunjucks/) as its template engine.
 Nunjucks is a JavaScript clone of [Jinja](http://jinja.pocoo.org/), which encourages templates to be sandboxed and easy to read.
 This ensures that the JSON schema is well designed and easy to understand.
 It also allows Pollinate to be attrative to people outside of the JavaScript community.
-The Flower has the option of supplying its own default data at the root of the template as JSON (flower.json) or [HJSON](http://laktak.github.io/hjson/) (flower.hjson), which is a more human editable superset of JSON.
-The Flower can also be supplied as a local file path for easier testing.
+The `Flower` has the option of supplying its own default data at the root of the template as JSON (flower.json) or [HJSON](http://laktak.github.io/hjson/) (flower.hjson), which is a more human editable superset of JSON.
+The `Flower` can also be supplied as a local file path for easier testing.

-#### The Pollen
+#### The `Pollen`

-The Pollen is pretty much just a vessel to get the data to the Flower.
+The `Pollen` is pretty much just a vessel to get the data to the `Flower`.
 Much like how pollen works in nature.
 It can be supplied as an HTTP JSON endpoint or as a local file.

 #### The Data

 Consider the data to be more like the DNA of the operation.
-Both sides can supply it, but the data from the Pollen takes precedence when merging the objects.
+Both sides can supply it, but the data from the `Pollen` takes precedence when merging the objects.
 The data supplies a list of files to act upon with the template engine along with the data to inject.
 The data can also supply file operations to move or delete files during the process.